rakeshsinha31/recommendation-service/README.md

 This repo contains two Microservices, running on separate PORTS (Yeah!
 I know each MS should have its own repo :-(, it will be done as an upcoming enhancement)

+The projects are orchestrated ``` using Docker & Docker Swarm ``` for Scalability and reliability.
+The Application doesn't support Auto Scaling.
+Kubernetes would have been a better option in that case, but due to time constraints I have chosen to use Docker Swarm

 1. Recommender (port: 8000):
    This project has two applications - Auth and Recon.
 This exposes endpoints to:
     - Register a user